 By Catherine Hoff

-HAND of the Peninsula
+HAND of the Bay Area

 The decision to bring another child into our lives was not entered into lightly by either my husband or myself.
 After all, we had already been blessed with two beautiful children, a son and a daughter.
 But, we had both been the third born in our respective families and we each had a secret wish to duplicate the same scenario in our own family, as well.
 When our baby was diagnosed with a genetic syndrome incompatible with life at 18 weeks gestation, our hopes for his survival and the possibility of any future children were simultaneously dashed.

 The loss of our son sent the two of us into a tailspin of emotion and confusion beyond description.
 Yet, even though we were both suffering, it was difficult to offer each other much in the way of comfort or solace.
 We traveled our separate roads of grief for a long, long time and just recently I have finally been able to make some sense of our vastly different journeys.